 The two of you shine with the love you share for each other.
 May that light get ever brighter as the years go by.

-Wedding Card Message from a Friend
+What to Write in a Wedding Card to a Friend

 If you are close friends with the couple, why not personalise the content with in-jokes and use a warm, friendly tone: